rbohl/liferay-learn/docs/dxp/7.x/en/process-automation/forms/data-providers/using-the-rest-data-provider-to-populate-form-options.md

-# Using Data Providers to Populate Form Options
+# Using the REST Data Provider to Populate Form Options

 _Select from List_ fields can hold many options.
 Those options can be automatically supplied by using the JSON web services registered in Liferay DXP or any other third party REST web service.
-To learn more about data providers in general, see the [Data Providers Overview](./data-providers-overview.md).
+To learn more about data providers in general, see [Data Providers Overview](./data-providers-overview.md).
 This article walks users on how to invoke a JSON web service, configure the data provider, and add the data provider to a form.

 ## Prerequisites